femfataal/FMP/journal.md

+## Entry 20/10/2023 ##
+Had a bit of a hard time of getting to work again..
+However I do have made some process, which I am going to track in a seperate prototype log/document/situation so I can keep this mostly for updates on the general status of the project.

+I should review and adapt my planning.

+need to do next week:
+ - review planning
+ - set up something tastable
+ - make something
+ - start eying up testers
+ - build some sort of rationale behind this
+ - have some pretty stock images or whatever for the report.
+ - check in with Rachel, see what see has to say about this from a research point of view
+ - maybe talk to Shahrom again about my options.

 ## Entry 16/10/2023 ##

 I have 2 more offcial weeks of building left.
 I have spent the first two  essentially getting stuck in the 'I'm not good enough zone' I need to start cristalize questions that I need answered as well as their answers.